Jam Run | A New Murder Mystery Book by Russell Brooks

 Citrusville Bar, Pegga Road, Irwin, Jamaica.

-Eddie Barrow thrust three Jamaican hundred-dollar bills across the counter to the bartender before the other patron could utter a syllable.
+Eddie Barrow thrust a Jamaican five-hundred-dollar bill across the counter to the bartender before the other patron could utter a syllable.
 There was no way in hell Eddie was going to let someone else cut in front of him tonight.

 At five foot eight and a little over one hundred and seventy pounds, Barrow wasn’t the most physically imposing brotha around, but it didn’t mean that he didn’t know how to stand his ground when he needed to.

-“Two waters please,” Eddie yelled as he competed with the heavy bass in the background that shook his internal organs—keeping his hand on the money.
+“Two waters please,” Eddie yelled as he competed with the heavy bass in the background that shook his internal organs, while keeping his hand on his money.